 Select an item from the list of available software for an overview, requirements and description.
 Click Install to install on your PC or laptop.
 Note that the installation of larger packages can take some time and may require a restart.
 Installation status will be updated accordingly.

 The CHEST Microsoft Select 6 agreement covers most items of Microsoft software.
-Many products are available - contact email@example.com for a quote.
+Contact the IT Service Desk (firstname.lastname@example.org) for a quote.

 Please check system requirements before installing.

 |Computer and processor||1 GHz or faster x86-bit or x64-bit processor with SSE2|